 by Stephen Cheung

-While we may have enjoyed record-breaking heat this past summer, payback has arrived in the form of winter.
+While we have enjoyed months of lovely riding, payback has arrived in the form of winter.
 We can curse the cold and hibernate indoors on the trainer, or we can stay active outside and enjoy what winter has to offer.

 Is cycling outdoors safe for your health?
 Does gulping in big lungfuls of cold air damage your respiratory system?
 One look at Nordic skiing and biathlon should put most of those fears to rest.
 Also, studies show that exercising and breathing -35 C air has no difference in oxygen uptake, breathing rate or core temperature compared with breathing normal room air.